 Remember that your professor is a person, too.
 You can ask them questions about their research or about how they became a professor, and they are likely to appreciate you taking the time to get to know them.

-Finally, you may need a professor reference one day, whether it’s for and exchange, a research position, grad school, or a scholarship, so you want to make sure that at least a couple of your profs know you well enough to provide a supportive reference.
+Finally, you may need a professor reference one day, whether it’s for an exchange, a research position, grad school, a job, or a scholarship, so you want to make sure that at least a couple of your profs know you well enough to provide a supportive reference.

 Librarians are the under-appreciated hero in this list, but they are definitely one of the top 5 people to know at your university.
 Did you know that librarians specialize in supporting academic research?
 This means they can also support students who are learning how to do research.
 If you are having trouble finding research resources on a specific topic, or can’t figure out how to use a journal database, they can help!